Q. How many residency positions are available at Beth Israel Deaconess Medical Center (BIDMC)?

 A. Required "core" rotations provide the resident a broad experience in the provision of care to the hospitalized patient.
 A wide range of elective rotations allows the residents to customize their program to match their interests.
 Flexibility within the program allows residents to select other elective rotations to maximize their exposure to their areas of interest.
 Active participation by the residents in designing their program is encouraged.

 Q. What teaching experiences are available in the program?

 A. BIDMC's affiliation with MCPHS University provides the resident with a number of teaching opportunities.
 The resident will serve as preceptor for APPE students on a six-week internal medicine rotation and will facilitate therapeutic seminars/patient case discussions at MCPHS.
 Didactic teaching opportunities, additional preceptor activities and departmental in-services all serve to enhance the teaching skills of the resident.

 Q. What career paths have BIDMC residents selected following the residency program?

-A. Program graduates have participated in critical care and hematology/oncology specialty residencies.
+A. Program graduates have pursued a number of specialty residency programs following their PGY1 program including critical care, oncology and solid organ transplant specialty residencies.
 The majority of past residents are practicing as clinical pharmacists in the inpatient care setting of various medical institutions across the country.
-Other residents are practicing as full or adjunctive faculty in the academic setting, while still others have pursued careers in retail pharmacy.
+Other residents are practicing as full or adjunctive faculty in the academic setting, while still others have pursued other options in the pharmaceutical profession.